luinbytes/discord-utilities-raycast/README.md

     - DMs are shown in their own section.
     - A Servers section shows each Server pin and all Channel pins grouped under their server (channels display an accessory tag with the server name).
     - Server items use a more fitting people icon.
-  - Pinned item actions: Open, Copy Link, Edit, Remove.
+  - Pinned item actions: Open, Copy Link, Edit, Remove, Reorder.
+    - Reorder (no drag-and-drop in Raycast): use submenu actions to change order.
+      - DMs: Move Up / Move Down / Move to Top / Move to Bottom affect only the Direct Messages section.
+      - Channels: Move Up / Move Down / Move to Top / Move to Bottom affect only the channels within the same server section.
     - Removing a Server pin will prompt you to confirm and will also remove all Channel pins associated with that server.
     - Remove actions are labeled explicitly by type: "Remove This Server Pin", "Remove This Channel Pin", and "Remove This DM Pin".
   - Bookmarks: Open, Copy Link, Edit, Remove.